anuket-project/anuket-specifications/doc/tech/approach.md

 To allow multiple separated simultaneous SW Virtualization domains onto a shared switching fabric there is a need to split up the Underlay Networking resources into non overlapping addressing domains on suitable protocols e.g. VxLAN with their VNI Ranges.
-This separation must be done through an administrative domain that could not be compromised by any of the individual SW Virtualization domains either by malicious or unintentional Underlay Network separation configuration.
+This separation must be done through an administrative domain that could not be compromised by any of the individual SW Virtualization domains either by malicious or unintentional Underlay Network mapping or configuration.

 The ETSI NFVI Infrastructure Management thus must be split into two distinct layers that can be referred to as HW Infrastructure Layer and SW Infrastructure Layer which can be managed separately from different administrative domains.
 When there are multiple separated simultaneous SW Virtualization domains, they have to be possible to be individual administrative domains.